-Notably, several recent GMPEs applicable to the tectonic region types in DOM21 have been developed since the CCARA project, however, during the phase of the TREQ project within which the DOM21 model was completed, these had not yet been implemented into the OpenQuake Engine and therefore could not be easily included in the GMC; future versions of the DOM21 model should consider these new GMPEs and repeat the GMPE selection procedure used for CCA.
+Notably, several recent GMPEs applicable to the tectonic region types in DOM21 have been developed since the CCARA project.
+During the first phase of the TREQ project, within which the DOM21 model was completed, these had not yet been implemented into the OpenQuake Engine and therefore could not be easily included in the GMC.
+However, these GMPEs are now available.
+Thus, we reviewed the GMPE selection and updated the subduction GMPEs for interplate and intraslab regions to include a newer model, Parker et al. (2020).
+In both cases, the oldest GMPE was replaced, both because they were outdated and because the GMPE of Parker et al. (2020) maintained the range and median intensity measure levels from the CCA GMC.